 Garcia has many years of experience working with government, private sector, voluntary health, and academic organizations to advance public health, health promotion, chronic disease prevention, and tobacco control initiatives.
 He has served previously in the Ontario Public Service, with senior management responsibility for health promotion and chronic disease prevention initiatives.

-Dr. Praseedha Janakiram is a family physician at Women's College Hospital Crossroads Refugee Clinic, with special interests in women's health, HIV primary care, and global health.
-She is faculty at the University of Toronto, Department of Family and Community Medicine (DFCM).
+Dr. Praseedha Janakiram (M.D.
+McMaster University) is a family physician at Women's College Hospital Crossroads Refugee Clinic, with special interests in women's health, HIV primary care and global health.
+She is an Assistant Professor at the University of Toronto, Department of Family and Community Medicine (DFCM).
 She is Program Co-Director of the enhanced skills program in global health and vulnerable populations for family medicine residents at the DFCM.
 Janakiram is also the Co-Lead of the Toronto Addis Ababa Academic Collaboration supporting the development of a family medicine specialty in Ethiopia.

 Sandra Laclé (M.Sc.N.
 University of Western Ontario) is a member of the Sudbury and District Health Unit’s senior leadership team where she is the director of the health promotion division and the chief nursing officer.
 Laclé is also a lecturer in public health at the Northern Ontario School of Medicine.